AmanNegi/FlutterUIKit/README.md

 * **Value Notifier & Value Listenable Builder** : Value notifiers and Value listeners are used to transmit and listen to data, and to effectively manage state.

-* **PageView, ListView, GridView** : To create list of items/pages the listView,gridview and pageview were used with custom animations to show custom effects.
+* **PageView, ListView, GridView** : To create list of items/pages the listView, gridview and pageview were used with custom animations to show custom effects.

  ### Pages/Screenshots of the application